 In 1687 Spanish monks arrived in Trinidad and began to convert the Amerindians to Christianity.
-However the Amerindians resented Spanish attempts to control them and in 1699 some rebelled.
+However, the Amerindians resented Spanish attempts to control them and in 1699 some rebelled.
 The Spanish carried out savage reprisals.
-Meanwhile European diseases like smallpox decimated the Amerindians and by 1800 they were almost extinct.
+Meanwhile, European diseases like smallpox decimated the Amerindians and by 1800 they were almost extinct.

 From 1783 foreign Catholics including many Frenchmen were invited to settle in Trinidad.
 They were granted land and they brought African slaves with them.
 Large numbers of settlers came to Trinidad in the following decades bringing vast numbers of slaves.
-Some immigrants of mixed European/African race known as coloured people also came.
+Some immigrants of mixed European/African race known as colored people also came.
 Soon so many French settlers had arrived that Trinidad's culture became largely French.

 In 1796 Spain went to war with Britain and in February 1797 the British sent an expedition to Trinidad.
 Vastly outnumbered the Spanish quickly surrendered.
 However the British were generous in victory.
 The Trinidadians were allowed to keep their property and keep Spanish law.
 Unfortunately the first British governor, Thomas Picton was a tyrant who extracted confessions by torture and carried out many executions.
 He was removed in 1802.